EquinoxAlpha/ext-ayypex/README.md

 Currently, this repository is more of a base to add your own features using the SDK and overlay code, **not** a ready to use cheat.

-!! the offsets are probably not up to date, I will not be bothering to update them !!
+!! the offsets are probably not up to date, I will not update them !!

 # ayypex